The Life of a Wine Explorer

 Let Us Lead You On the Road to Discovery

 Since Sheila started Vero, we have continued our focus on authentic, sustainably made, wild and scarce wines and foods.
 Consider us like the farmers market of wine: a safe place to get to know who made the farm-to-glass wine and olive oil that you see, where it is from, how it was made and what makes it special.
+Learn more about Sheila’s approach to find hidden gems of wine and olive oil in this article.

 We sell to businesses and consumers around the US, from distributors, to licensed retail, wine stores and on premise, restaurants in certain states.

-For those wine explorers and corporates who do not have our products at their local store, we sell online and ship across the US
+For those wine explorers and corporates who do not have our products at their local store, we sell online and ship across the US:

 We don’t want you to struggle with wine discovery like Sheila did.
 We have a free Somm at your Service whereby a sommelier / wine expert is just a Zoom or phone call away.

-Also, we love helping you to organize wine tasting events, and olive oil too.
+We love helping you to organize wine tasting events, and olive oil too.
 We help you pick the theme and we take it from there.
 Virtual events work well also, especially with your clients and colleagues are spread around the country.
 We do the heavy lifting and ship the wine individually to each person.

 And you can always contact us with any inquiry.